-When I assemble a document, the fonts, styles and/or layout in the resulting document are different from what I had in the source document.
+When I assemble a document or insert a document from a DropDown List, the fonts, styles and/or layout are different from what I had in the source document.
 Why?

 Unexpected style or formatting changes can have one of two distinct causes: